 Cannot delete registry key HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\SMS\SMS_EXECUTIVE\Threads\SMS_COMPONENT_MONITOR on server acncmrs.configmgr.com .
 The operating system reported error 997: Overlapped I/O operation is in progress.
 Deinstallation failed and will be retried in the next polling cycle.

-On the remote MP, we’ve checked the registry entry and confirmed that Role Install account has full access to the registry entry.
+We’ve checked the registry entry on the remote MP and confirmed that the Role Install account has full access to the registry entry.
 So what next?
 Taken the backup of the registry entry “HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\SMS\SMS_EXECUTIVE\Threads\SMS_COMPONENT_MONITOR” and deleted the registry entry given in the above log snippet from remote ConfigMgr SCCM Management Point.

-Great that did the trick.
-Sitecomp.log at primary site indicated that SCCM MP deinstalled or removed successfully.
-Also, confirmed this with the MPSETUP.log file at remote MP site system server.
-Added back the MP site system role to remote site system.
-Performed a test build and Yes, the client is able to register with MP.
+Great, that did the trick.
+Sitecomp.log at the primary site indicated that SCCM MP was deinstalled or removed successfully.
+Also, I confirmed this with the MPSETUP.log file at the remote MP site system server.
+Added back the MP site system role to the remote site system.
+Performed a test build, and Yes, the client can register with MP.
 Issue resolved 😉

-Quite easy isn’t it?
+Quite easy.
 So what I learned from this issue is provisioning and client registration process post Task Sequence completion !!